gavinhoward/bc/manuals/development.md

 This puts some constraints on the test suite, but the biggest is that the test suite must be as [portable as `bc` itself][136].

-This means that the test suite must be implemented in pure POSIX `make`, `sh`, and C99.
+This means that the test suite must be implemented in pure POSIX `sh` and C99, as well as in [Rig][230].

 #### Test Scripts

-To accomplish the portability, the test suite is run by a bunch of `sh` scripts that have the constraints laid out in [POSIX Shell Scripts][76].
+To accomplish the portability, the test suite is either run by [Rig][230] or by `tests/all.sh`, which uses a bunch of `sh` scripts that have the constraints laid out in [POSIX Shell Scripts][76].

 However, that means they have some quirks, made worse by the fact that there are [generated tests][143] and [tests that need to be skipped, but only